vlgiitr/Machine_Unlearning/README.md

 # Unlearning_Challenge
-Submission for Google's Machine Unlearning Challenge hosted on kaggle , 2023
+Approach to Machine Unlearning on Cifar-10